kieckhafer/fantasy-f1/fantasy-f1-rules-and-regulations.md

 ### Constructor Earned Points

-#### Fastest Pit Stop

-= 10 points for the constructor with the fastest pit stop.
-This bonus will be earned every race.
-If two constructors tie, both constructors get full points.

 #### Highest Average Finishing Position

-= 10 points for the constructors with the highest average fnishing position between the two drivers.
+= 10 points awarded for the constructors with the highest average fnishing position between the two drivers.
 This bonus will be earned every race.
 If two constructors tie, both constructors get full points.

 > **Example**
 >